When I first heard about the charcoal snake method in grilling, I wondered why anyone would call a smoking technique by such an objectionable word?

 - Briquettes come in uniform size and shape, producing a consistent burn and

-You can find more as experts weigh in on one of grilling’s ongoing debates: lump or briquette?
 The biggest objection to briquettes is rapidly burning away since the demand for all things natural and organic has made it possible to find briquettes free of traditional additives like starch, sodium nitrate (aka Chile saltpeter), limestone, or borax.

-The Snake Method – Step by Step
+The Charcoal Snake Method — Step-by-Step

 What You’ll Need